Lento47/AI-Invoice-Knowledge/README.md

    pip install -e .
    ```

-2. Copy `.env.example` to `.env` if you want to override model paths.
+2. Copy `.env.example` to `.env` if you want to override model paths or configure authentication/limits.

 3. Start the API locally: